ahayden/astrobox/README.md

 2. Fork this repo into your user namespace in GitHub.
 The workflow will build and register containers for you.
 The users in the container will be named after your GitHub user.
-3. Generate an SSH keypair on your local machine
+3. Generate an SSH keypair on your container runner
    - `cd ; ssh-keygen -t ecdsa -f ~/.ssh/astro`
 4. Run the base container and copy the public part of the new key in
    - `docker compose run base /bin/bash -l`
-   - paste the contents of `~/.ssh/astro.pub` into `~/.ssh/authorized_keys`
+   - paste the contents of `~/.ssh/astro.pub` on your container runner into `~/.ssh/authorized_keys` in the container environment
    - `chmod 644 ~/.ssh/authorized_keys`
-5. Append a host definition like this to `~/.ssh/config` on your local machine
+5. Append a host definition like this to `~/.ssh/config` on your container runner
    ```
    Host astro
      HostName localhost